skinny85/eol-blog/metalsmith/src/articles/2015/orm-entities-should-be-an-implementation-detail.md

 You still might not be convinced that any of the problems I've described are actually serious enough to be something to worry about.
 The thing is, we've only considered reading from the database so far.
 Let me tell you that the issues you get when you allow your entities to spill all over your application during reading are NOTHING compared to the clusterfuck that ensues when actually writing to the database enters the picture.

 Let's continue with our discussion platform example.
 You now have to implement a pretty basic functionality of the site - allowing a User to publish a Post.
-Since we're good <a href="http://dddcommunity.org/" target="_blank">Domain-Driven Design</a> practitioners, we have a nice method in the `User` class for that:
+Since we're good [Domain-Driven Design](http://dddcommunity.org/) practitioners, we have a nice method in the `User` class for that:

 ```
 public void post(Post newPost) {